Sorath93/tool/Solution.md

 ### Social Media Comments

-**In terms of fetching comments** I haven't implemented this, however, some considerations I would make are as follows:
+**In terms of fetching comments** some considerations I would make are as follows:
 * Do we want to store the comments?
 If so, we should probably implement behaviour that deletes comments that are more than X days/weeks old.
 For long term storage we could consider an object storage solution like Azure Blob Storage to store CSVs.
 * Storing comments at this stage might not be necessary though - the project is described as "opportunistic" and with ROI inititally uncertain.
 * Do the social media platforms have official APIs?
 What are the options?